-Trust Distribution
+Trust distribution

-The total amount distributed to members for the financial year ended 30 June 2011 is \$19.5 million representing a full year distribution of 27.80 cents per unit.
-In line with the announcement on 8 September 2010, the annual distribution of the Trust is expected to be maintained at 27.80 cents per unit for the duration of the development.
-An interim distribution of 13.90 cents per unit was paid on 28 February 2011 and the final distribution of 13.90 cents per unit was paid to members on 31 August 2011.
-The full year distribution is approximately 26% tax deferred which is due to depreciation and other allowances.
+The total amount distributed to members for the financial year ended 30 June 2012 is \$19.5 million representing a full year distribution of 27.80 cents per unit, in line with forecast.
+An interim distribution of 13.90 cents per unit was paid on 29 February 2012 and the final distribution of 13.90 cents per unit was paid to members on 31 August 2012.
+The full year distribution is approximately 58% tax deferred which is due to depreciation and other allowances.

-Centre Performance
+Centre performance